CadmusKei/Jargon/README.md

 A repository to track our progress and store benchmark screenshots as we prepare for the CHPC 2026 Student Cluster Competition, representing the University of the Western Cape.

-## About

-This repository documents Jargon's preparation and competition work for the CHPC 2026 Student Cluster Competition, representing the University of the Western Cape.

 ## Repository Structure

 ```